imr/ngspice/examples/xspice/icarus_verilog/README.txt

 The Verilog source code and included parts of the circuit definitions can be found in the adjacent "verilator" directory.

+The circuits and steps below are intended to be used from the directory containing this file, certainly ouput files from iverilog should be in the current directory when simulating.

 The example circuits are:

 555.cir: The probably familiar NE555 oscillator provides a minimal example